One-On-One Trauma-Informed Yoga Sessions For Healing

 Healing doesn’t just happen in the mind—it happens through the body.

-Stress, overwhelm, and trauma live in our breath, our muscles, our posture, and in the ways our nervous system learns to keep us safe.
+Stress, overwhelm, and trauma shape our breath, our muscles, our posture, and the ways our nervous system learns to protect us.

 One-on-one trauma-informed yoga creates a different kind of healing space: